bla arc.png

 Current projects

 Neural circuits in sex-dependent fear responding.
 Conditioned fear is traditionally measured by freezing behavior, but females will also engage a conditioned escape response, darting.
-This project uses DREADDs, fluorescent microscopy, and computational tools to define the neural circuitry and behavioral patterns that underlie this novel display of learning.
+This project uses DREADDs, fiber photometry, and computational tools to define the neural circuitry and behavioral patterns that underlie this novel display of learning.